 While studying for school, I came across these two lectures: here and here.
 These lectures talk about “evidence-based medicine” which it defines as identical to medicine “shown” effective via randomly controlled trials.

-It seems to me that in the context of this example, neither of these objections makes sense.
+It seems to me that in the context of this example, these objections don’t make sense.
 Medicine is never trying to “prove” things in any absolute sense.
 Its context is always uncertain.
 And medical science is not making the mistake of trying to suggest that observations can exist absent of theories.
 We all know that contextually “evidence-based medicine” means that they use a randomized controlled trial to create problems for the next two best competing theories: the placebo effect and the body naturally getting better on its own.

 I believe this is a solid example of why the language of “evidence-based” and “shown” or “proven” aren’t necessarily at odds with Popper’s theories and are often contextually sound.
 I know some Critical Rationalists accept “proven” in particular as meaning simply “according to our best theories” and I approve of this use of the term.
 Brett Hall has a great article on this.